NJayDevelopment/mongoid_forums/README.md

 - [X] Pinned
 - [ ] Archiving
 - [X] Subscribing to topics + getting alerts
-- [ ] Moderating topics (removing, editing, hiding).
-Users can edit their own posts/topics as of right now.
+- [ ] Mass moderation (here users can mass moderate their own posts and hide their topics, and a moderator can hide OTHER user's topics and posts
+- [ ] More admin panel controls (changing forum names, changing categories, etc)
 - [ ] Category/Forum/Topic/Post visibility level.